enix/kube-image-keeper/README.md

 web-8667899c97-fl54b   localhost:7439/nginx
 ```

 The kuik controllers keep track of how many pods use a given image.
-When an image isn't used anymore, it is flagged for deletion, and removed one month later.
+When an image isn't used anymore, it is flagged for deletion and removed one month later.
 This expiration delay can be configured.
 You can see kuik's view of your images by looking at the `CachedImages` custom resource:

 ```bash
 $ kubectl get cachedimages